 Tips for Managing Memory in JavaScript

 It is fair to say that memory management is fairly far down the list of considerations when writing JavaScript.
-The language handles most of it for us with garbage collection, automatically freeing up memory when it is no longer needed.
+The language handles most of it for us with garbage collection, automatically making memory available for reuse after values become unreachable.
+The collection schedule is controlled by the engine.

 However, this does not mean we can ignore memory entirely.
-Poor memory management can lead to leaks, where memory is held indefinitely, causing slowdowns or even crashes in longrunning applications.
-If we are not careful, variables can persist longer than necessary, event listeners can hold onto references, and large objects can take up unnecessary space.
-When the code we are writing usually runs on our visitor's machine (clientside), we have to be very considerate of the resources we use not everybody is surfing the web and accessing our projects using the latest offering from Apple.
+Poor memory management can lead to leaks, where data that is no longer useful remains reachable and retained, causing memory to grow during repeated work.
+Longlived caches, event listeners and callback registries can all retain object graphs.
+When the code we are writing runs on our visitor's machine, we have to be considerate of the resources we use not everybody is accessing our projects using the latest offering from Apple.

 To keep our applications running efficiently, we need to understand how JavaScript handles memory and how to avoid common pitfalls.
 In this article, I will explore practical strategies to improve memory usage, prevent leaks, and optimise performance.